Zlevitz/PoliTracker/README.md

 By [Zachary Levitz](http://bluewire.co)

 ## To Do:
+### Over All
 * Go back to Act_As_Votable and cache appropriate columns in order to have it run faster
+* drop pin able
+### Official profile page
+	* Contact information of official
+### On Bills
 * Only allow bill updates on those users who have admin rights
-* Put limits on the length of the bill attributes
-* Titles inside the bill containers
-* Rename description field in DB to legislation
-* Alter default sizing on bill images
-* Bill fields have size limits but do not display them to when someone goes over the limit
-* Vote button styling, including indicating which way logged in user voted
-* Official summary page
-	* Contact information of official
 * Summary for and against a bill
 * Politician video about why they voted the way they did
 * Agrigation of votes by politician compated to constituancy and so on
 * On individual bill page show the break down of votes.
 How voters voted, How senate boted, How house voted
+* Rename description field in DB to legislation
+* Add links to actual legislation
+* Alter default sizing on bill images in container
+* Put consious limits on the length of the bill attributes
+* Vote button styling, including indicating which way logged in user voted
+* Bill fields have size limits but do not display them to when someone goes over the limit